madeintandem/tabs/README.md

 # Tabs

-Tabs is a redis-backed metrics tracker that supports counts, sums, averages, and min/max, and task based stats sliceable by the minute, hour, day, week, month, and year.
+Tabs is a redis-backed metrics tracker for time-based events that supports counts, sums, averages, and min/max, and task based stats sliceable by the minute, hour, day, week, month, and year.

 ## Installation